Hauriseu/Tartagiarex/README.md

-- ▫️🕷️ Hi, I’m Ajax.
+- ▫️🕷️ Hi, I’m Hauru.
 And i'm 20years old now.
 - ▫️🕷️ I’m currently working, at the restaurant.
 - ▫️🕷️ How to find me?
 Just go on my discord!
-Ajavistexq#7809 and go ahead, add me!
+Havisteuru#7809 and go ahead, add me!

  🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️